US Government map of Belgium. |

 A friend of mine organized a World War II history trip.
-We started in Normandy at the D-Day beaches, then stayed in Bastogne for a couple of days seeing the area where the Battle of the Bulge was fought.
+Three of us ended up going.
+We started by flying to Brussels and renting a car.
+We first drove to Normandy and the D-Day beaches, staying in Sainte-Mère-Église and touring most everything from batteries inland from Utah Beach in the west to Pegasus Bridge in the east.
+Then we drove to southern Belgium and stayed in Bastogne for a few days seeing the area where the Battle of the Bulge was fought.
 Click here to see the D-Day section first.

 There are some good books on the history.
 Steven Ambrose's Citizen Soldiers is outstanding.
 It starts where his D-Day leaves off and continues through the end of the war.